+What is Autism?Autism is a lifelong, neurodevelopmental condition, which means that signs are often noticeable from an early age.
+Autism can affect on how a person communicates and interacts with other people and how they experience the world around them.
 Autism is a “spectrum condition” meaning that difficulties will affect people in different ways.
-Difficulties may be quite subtle and autism may therefore not be diagnosed until later in life.
+Some children with autism may not be able to speak at all, while others have much more subtle problems such as difficulty in social situations.
+Many autistic people are highly skilled in particular areas.
 In the UK, there are around 700,000 people on the autism spectrum (1% of the population, National Autistic Society).
 Autism seems to affect more men and boys than women and girls, although this may be due to autism in women and girls being more difficult to diagnose.

+What are the signs of Autism?
 The signs of autism will vary from person to person.
+In young children, severe anxiety or stress can cause very similar symptoms.
 To diagnose autism there should be persistent difficulties in three areas since early childhood:

 Restricted and repetitive behaviors, activities, interests or routines